The Creative Body Project

 The 4 Pathways

-There are four main ways to engage with The Creative Body. #1 Join the TCB Membership for regular online practice to build regularity in community. #2 For those who want to deepen their understanding and application of the work, Teaching Labs provide focused spaces for exploration, learning, and practice.
+There are four main ways to engage with The Creative Body.
+1️⃣ Join the online TCB Membership to build a creative movement practice with regularity and in community.

 Pathway #1